Introduction

 Household Items for Initial Cleaning

-- Vinegar: This versatile household staple can help soften and break down paint stains.
+- Vinegar: This versatile ingredient can help dissolve paint stains.

-- Soak a clean cloth in the solution and dab it onto the stain.
+- Soak a clean cloth in the mixture and dab it on the stain.

-- Let it sit for a few minutes, then gently scrub it with a toothbrush.
+- Allow it to sit for a few minutes, then gently scrub with a toothbrush.

-- Make a paste using baking soda and a small amount of water.
+- Create a paste with baking soda and a small amount of water.

 - Apply the paste to the stain and let it sit for about 15 minutes.